 Paul Boniface studied the computer screen.
 The statewide statistics were sobering, to say the least.
 While Jamesville High did not rank as the worst school in the district, the district as a whole didn’t have much standing statewide.
 Rather sad but indicative of problems beyond his pay grade.

 After two quick knocks, the door opened.
 Kenneth Franklin Herold, director of Human Resources, stepped through the doorway.
 He smoothed his Brooks Brothers suit while scanning the walls of the office.
 “Hello, Paul.”

 Paul tried not to shiver.
 “Mephistopheles” Herold never showed up for any good reason.
 “Mr. Herold, to what do I owe this visit?” he asked.

 Paul bristled at the name of the District Superintendent.
 It was one thing to have Herold show up, quite another for Krepner to have instigated it.
 On his own, Herold was a feckless gadfly who took up more space on a golf course than a chair in an office.
-In tandem with Krepner, however, he played his role as professional bootlicker and minion with finesse.
+In tandem with Krepner, however, he played his role as a professional bootlicker and minion with finesse.
 The two were connected, if not by anus, certainly by having graduated from Harvard Business School together.
-That said, their combined impact on the school system had little to show for it, other than accelerating Jamesville’s declining academic standards, as well as chasing away the kind of teachers needed to reverse that trend.
+That said, their combined impact on the school system had little to show for it other than accelerating Jamesville’s declining academic standards and chasing away the kind of teachers needed to reverse that trend.
 Still, that didn’t mean they wouldn’t stop trying to blame everyone else for their shortcomings.

 Paul swallowed hard.
 “What does that have to do with me?”